stefan-ctrl/clean-hda-typst-template/check-attributes.typ

     panic("Supervisor(s) is/are invalid.
 Specify a supervisor either for the company and/or the university in the 'supervisor' attribute of the template.")
   }

+  // Check type and content (not empty) of string array attributes

   let string-array-attributes = (
     ignored-link-label-keys-for-highlighting: ignored-link-label-keys-for-highlighting,
   )